goldblocx/api/docs/applications/applications.md

 # Getting All Applications

-Returns a list of all applications available for the current customer (must be a corporate entity).
+Returns a list of all applications available for the current customer who must be a corporate entity.

 ### REQUEST:
     GET /api/v1/applications